picodata/sbroad/doc/design/global_tables_rfc.md

-Note: alternative approach is to reshard right child on some column (a), then use approach from _global_ vs _segment_.
+Note: the alternative approach is to reshard right child on some column (a), then use the approach from _global_ vs _segment_.

 ## Subquery referencing global tables

-In this case we don't need any motions, because global table is present on each node it is equivalent to doing Motion::Full, but here we actually don't need to move the data.
+In this case we don't need any motions because the global table is present on each node an it is equivalent to doing Motion::Full, but here we actually don't need to move data.

 ```mermaid